ITO vs Udayan Mandavia: ITAT Ahmedabad on Section 154 and 115BBE Rate for AY 2017-18

 -

-Exhausting the appellate hierarchy before ITAT: The assessee first succeeded before the CIT(A) (order dated 28.11.2025) and then defended that order before the ITAT when the Revenue filed the departmental appeal.
-Per source, the ITAT dismissed the Revenue's appeal, meaning the CIT(A)'s order in the assessee's favour was confirmed at the second appellate level.
+Appellate posture: The assessee first succeeded before the CIT(A) (order dated 28.11.2025) and then defended that order before the ITAT against the Revenue's appeal.
+The ITAT dismissed the Revenue's appeal, confirming the CIT(A)'s quashing of the rectification order.

 -